Overview

 This conduct is prohibited where made or given effect to in a 'contract, arrangement or understanding' and two or more of the parties involved are competitors (or would be but for the conduct).
 In relation to price fixing the provision must have the 'purpose or effect' of price fixing; in relation to the other forms of conduct the provision must have the requisite 'purpose'.

-Criminal penalties of up to $420,000 per offence or up to 10 years imprisonment are available for individuals found to have committed a cartel offence.
-The civil penalties for making or giving effect to a cartel provision are the same as those currently available for other contraventions of Part IV.
+Criminal penalties of up to 2,000 penalty units per offence and/or up to 10 years imprisonment are available for individuals found to have committed a cartel offence.
+The civil penalties for making or giving effect to a cartel provision are the same as those currently available for other contraventions of Part IV (see s 76).
+Penalty units are defined in the Crimes Act 1914 s 4AA.

 A defence is available for joint venture contracts.